- Adjusted revenues up +5.1% to €2,813.3 million, adjusted organic revenues up +3.8%

 NET DEBT (6)

-In the first half of 2014, the impact of IFRS 11 on our adjusted aggregates was:
+In 2014, the impact of IFRS 11 on our adjusted aggregates was:

 The full reconciliation between IFRS figures and adjusted figures is provided on page 6 of this release.